ROKS Jecheon

 ROKS Jecheon (PCC-776) is a Pohang-class corvette of the Republic of Korea Navy.

 Development and design

 The Pohang class is a series of corvettes built by different Korean shipbuilding companies.
 The class consists of 24 ships and some after decommissioning were sold or given to other countries.
 There are five different types of designs in the class from Flight II to Flight VI.

 Construction and career

 Jecheon was launched on 8 December 1987 by Hanjin Heavy Industries.
 The vessel was commissioned on 3 May 1989.

 While being moored in her namesake city, Jecheon on 18 August 2018, Deputy Mayor Geum Han-ju and 35 other people, including members of the Integrated Defense Council, members of security and local organizations, and citizens from all walks of life, visited the ship.

+During the State Visit of the General Secretary of the Communist Party of Vietnam Tô Lâm to South Korea, representatives from the Ministry of Defense of both countries witnessed the signing of the Memorandum of Understanding about the transfer of ROKS Jecheon to the Vietnam People's Navy.